chef-boneyard/chef-web-docs-2016/includes_ctl_chef_client/includes_ctl_chef_client_options.rst

 ``-L LOGLOCATION``, ``--logfile c``
    |log_location| This is recommended when starting any executable as a daemon.
 Default value: ``STDOUT``.

+``--lockfile LOCATION``
+   Use to specify the location of the lock file, which prevents multiple |chef client| processes from converging at the same time.

 ``--[no-]color``
    |color| Default setting: ``--color``.